sketchplugins/plugin-directory/README.md

 - [JSON to Layers](https://github.com/littlebusters/json-to-layers), by littlebusters: Convert to Layers on Sketch from JSON (with Fireworks PNG structure).
 - [Justinmind Sketch](https://github.com/vconesa/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [Keyboard Resize](https://github.com/angistudio/sketch-keyboard-resize), by ANGI studio: A Sketch plugin that lets you resize objects from all sides with keyboard shortcuts.
 As a bonus you can specify the resize amount.
+- [Launchpad](https://launchpad.animaapp.com), by Anima Team: Turn your Sketch design into a live website.
 - [Layer Renamer](https://github.com/leonardpauli/layerrenamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch.
 - [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)
 - [Looper](https://github.com/sureskumar/looper), by Sures Kumar: Looper helps automate duplication of groups and layers.
 One can control properties like Rotate, Scale and Opacity while duplicating.
 This powerful combination enables artists and designers to create interesting geometric and organic patterns.